How can we help employees feel more positive and engaged?

 Let employees be part of the change

 Right now everybody wants a chance to be “part of the solution”.
 So, it’s important to make your employees part of the re-invention process.
 After all, nobody knows your business better than they do.
 Ask them for input through surveys, assessments, focus groups, idea boxes, task forces, and “town halls”.
 Create idea incentives, take their input seriously, and let them weigh in on what concepts are most exciting.
-Not only will this encourage employees to think beyond today’s uncertainty, but it will also help them feel connected to each and the future of the business.
+Not only will this encourage employees to think beyond today’s uncertainty, but it will also help them feel connected to each other and the future of the business.

 Emphasize employee development